NeoAssist/docker-keepalived/README.md

 ## Services & Address Binding

 HAProxy (and most other listening services) won't bind to an address that doesn't exist within the host's network stack.
-If any particular host  which .
-This can cause a problem when the keepalived healthchecks run, as they look for the servie responding on the virtual ip.
-In order to solve this, you can either configure HAProxy without an address (so it binds to all of them) with bind :80 for instance, or, the suggested use: enable HAProxy to bind to non-existent addresses by enabling the net.ipv4.ip_nonlocal_bind kernel setting.
+As Keepalived will only host any particular VIP on a single host, the service(s) on the remaining ones will not be able to bind to the VIP address and will likely fail.
+Keepalived on those hosts will also fail as it is performing a health check on the service itself (by checking for a listener on the VIP address and a service port you specify).

+In order to avoid this issue, you can either;
+- Configure HAProxy (or whatever service you are using) without an address (so it binds to all of them) with, for example;
+ - `bind :80`
+ - `bind *:80`
+ - `bind 0.0.0.0:80`
+- Enable binding to non-existent addresses by setting the `net.ipv4.ip_nonlocal_bind` kernel parameter to 1

 Information on how to enable the kernel option:
 - Debian/Ubuntu should work simply by